'Change is coming': Peru's Castillo faces a divided nation after election battle - Up News Info

 The former teacher and son of peasant farmers, expected to take office on July 28, won huge support from poorer rural Peruvians fed up with the political status quo amid rising poverty and inequality.

-His rise, however, has shaken Peru’s political and business elite, fearful of his pledges to redraft the constitution and take a far larger portion of mining profits from companies in the world’s no. 2 copper producer.
+His rise has shaken Peru’s political and business elite, fearful of his pledges to redraft the constitution and take a far larger portion of mining profits from companies in the world’s no. 2 copper producer.

 “The people spoke, the people cried out and Pedro Castillo is finally our president,” said Danny Castillo, an unrelated supporter of the leftist candidate after his election win was confirmed on Monday.

-“Change is coming for Peruvians, change of the constitution is coming, no more poor, Peru is going up,” he said.
+“Change is coming for Peruvians, change of the constitution is coming, no more poverty, Peru is rising,” he said.

 Advertisement